William Broadbent

-Sir William Henry Broadbent, 1st Baronet KCVO FRS FRCP (23 January 1835 – 10 July 1907) was an English neurologist who was a leading British authority in the field of cardiology as well as neurology.
+Sir William Henry Broadbent, 1st Baronet KCVO FRS FRCP (23 January 1835 – 10 July 1907) was an English neurologist who was a leading British authority in the field of cardiology and neurology.
 He also performed research involving diseases such as tuberculosis and cancer.
 In 1881 he was elected President of the London Medical Society and in 1887 President of the Clinical Society of London.

 Broadbent was a Physician-Extraordinary to Queen Victoria and Physician-in-Ordinary to King Edward VII and the Prince of Wales.

 Early life and education

 Broadbent was born at Longwood Edge in Lindley, now part of Huddersfield, West Yorkshire.
 He was the eldest of seven children born to John Broadbent, a wool manufacturer and prominent Wesleyan, and Esther (née Butterworth).
 His younger brother was Colonel John Edward Broadbent CB JP.

 He was educated at Huddersfield College before he decided to study medicine.
 He was apprenticed to a doctor in Manchester before studying medicine at Owens College, and the Royal School of Medicine in Manchester.
 He studied in Paris in 1857 and returned in 1858 to pass the M.B. examination at Manchester.